Wednesday, April 28, 2010

 Once I had amassed enough data, I used the python twitter module to connect to the twitter API and pull all of the data.
 I then parsed it in Python and exported the data as a CSV.
 I then read that CSV into Processing and used that to graph the information.

-here.
+The final project can be viewed here.
 All of the aforementioned data is shown on a day-by-day basis, and there is user input to switch between days.
 The project uses a sample set of 200 tweets, but I am still running the Hourlybinx Project, and at some point I will update the site to reflect the larger data set.

 I'm not sure how long I am going to continue running this project, but if I get enough data I could start doing weekday averages or something else.
 Hourlybinx data is public and freely available to anyone else wishing to use it.